 - Availability at the study site of formalin-fixed, paraffin-embedded (FFPE) archival tumor specimens, when available, and willingness of the subject to undergo mandatory fresh tumor biopsy prior to treatment initiation; if a target lesion is biopsied at screening, this lesion must be followed as non-target lesion after the biopsy unless it is the patient’s only target lesion; if there is only one target lesion, it should be followed as a target lesion regardless * The archival specimen must contain adequate viable tumor tissue * The specimen may consist of a tissue block (preferred and should contain the highest grade of tumor) or at least 30 unstained serial sections; fine-needle aspiration/biopsy, brushings, cell pellet from pleural effusion, bone lesion, bone marrow aspirate/biopsy are not acceptable

-- Previously untreated or treated subjects with no limit on prior lines of systemic therapies are allowed; patient may have received prior adjuvant therapy * Single cell sequencing cohort only: must have had no prior systemic therapy for RCC, or maximum of 1 prior tyrosine kinase inhibitor (TKI)-based regimen for RCC; levatinib + everolimus counts as 1 regimen
+- Previously untreated or treated subjects with no limit on prior lines of systemic therapies are allowed; patient may have received prior adjuvant therapy * Single cell sequencing cohort only: Can either have had no prior systemic therapy (treatment naive) for RCC, prior IFN-alpha or IL-2, or a maximum of 1 prior VEGF targeted therapy (VEGFR tyrosine kinase inhibitor (TKI)-based regimen or bevacizumab) for RCC; agents given in combination in the first line would count as 1 regimen (e.g., lenvatinib + everolimus)

 - Measurable disease as defined by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 within 28 days prior to registration